ruiNovais9/powerplant/README.md

 # How to get this Repository to your local

-You can clone this repository openning a CMD (Command Prompt) and write git clone https://github.com/ruiNovais9/powerplant.git
+You can clone this repository openning a CMD (Command Prompt) and write git clone https://github.com/ruiNovais9/powerplant.git , when is finish cd powerplant to go to the folder.

 Note: To use with this command you need have installed git.